+Authorization Regulatory Citation

+Attachment C (D)(5) 24 CFR 982.311

-AuthorizationRegulatory CitationAttachment C (D)(5)24 CFR 982.311Attachment C (D)(1)(d)24 CFR 982 Subpart I
+Attachment C (D)(1)(d) 24 CFR 982 Subpart I

 - ii.
 Description: The Pre-Approval Inspection Certification initially applied to buildings with four (4) or more units located within a single structure and the pre-approval process could not be applied to all Housing Choice Voucher (HCV) unit types.
 In addition, the Pre-Approval Inspection Certification was originally accepted during the 60-day period after the unit passes HQS inspection.
-However, as stated above, modifications were approved by HUD in FY 2019 to make available Pre-Approval Inspection Certification to all HCV landlords and extend the certification status to a 90-day period after the unit passes HQS inspection.
-All units seeking Pre-Approval Inspection Certification must be vacant at the time the HQS inspection occurs and must remain vacant until a Request for Tenancy Approval is submitted for the unit.
-If a Request for Tenancy Approval is submitted after the 90-day qualifying period, a new initial HQS inspection must be performed before the unit is approved for tenancy.
+However, as stated above, modifications were approved by HUD in FY 2019 to make available Pre-Approval Inspection Certification to all HCV landlords and extend the certification status to a 90-day period after the unit passes HQS inspection occurs and must remain vacant until a Request for Tenancy Approval is submitted for the unit.
+If a Request for Tenancy Approval is submitted for the unit.
+If a Request for Tenancy Approval is submitted for the unit and the Pre-Approval Inspection must be performed before the unit is approved for tenancy.
 HAP payments are not tied to the Pre-Approval Inspection.
 The HAP payments will begin from the tenancy certification date only. - iii.
 Activity Status: The HACP continues to actively schedule an increasing number of preinspections since the activity was implemented in FY 2019.
 In fall 2021, the HACP received HUD Special Purpose Voucher waiver approval to utilize this implemented activity for its Emergency Housing Voucher and Mobility Demonstration Voucher programs. - iv.
 Planned Non-Significant Changes: None. - v.
 Planned Changes to Metrics/Data Collection: None.
 Please see the metrics that the HACP intends to continue to use for this activity as follows: